 “We’ve had folks come from all over to see this, from as far away as Sweden and Jamaica.
 One couple drove down from Canada for the day just to visit.”
 It’s easy to see why – every corner of the museum holds some antique or trinket that’s interesting to experts, amateurs, or casual viewers alike.
 “We do have so much here,” Stone says, “and we’re always on the lookout for more.”

-Keystone is home to 170 restored antique tractors, including ten different John Deere models that less than 200 each were built.
+Keystone is home to over 170 restored antique tractors, including ten different John Deere models that less than 200 each were built.

 There is an admission charge.